-Project Completed Ongoing Postponed Not Accomplished Comments Unify nuisance code enforcement between Warren County and Warrenton and other municipalities if feasible.
-X Work continues to see how the county and cities can aline their ordinances to work together.
+Housing Project Completed Ongoing Postponed Not Accomplished Comments Unify nuisance code enforcement between Warren County and Warrenton and other municipalities if feasible.
+X Work contines to see how the county and cities can aline thier ordinances to work together.
 Acquire and clear vacant lots and dilapidated housing structures in Warrenton.
-X No lots have been acquired.
-CDBG grants have been working on demolishing dilapidated structures.
-This will be reworded in the new work program to remove "acquire".
+X No lots have been aquired.
+CDBG grants have been working on demolishing dilapitated structures.
 Initiate policies which focuses on the rehabilitation of existing housing rather than developing new housing.
 X Conduct a redevelopment planning initiative in order to dilapidated and vacant housing issues in special areas within Warrenton and Warren County, as defined by Special Areas in the comp plan, GICH committee, URP, or RAS.
 X Initiate multi-jurisdictional ordinances to address delinquent residential property owners as a part of City Charter/COA update.
-X Work continues and should be competed by 2028.
+X Work contines and should be competed by 2028.
 Initiate a system of fines for absentee residential property owners of dilapidated/vacant properties as a part of City Charter/COA update.
-X Work continues and should be competed by 2028.
+X Work contines and should be competed by 2028.
 Unify zoning ordinance with Warren County to establish a joint ordinance.
-X Work continues to see how the county and cities can aline their ordinances to work together.
+X Work contines to see how the county and cities can aline thier ordinances to work together.
 Amend the zoning ordinance to reflect the allowance mixed-use building downtown to allow for loft apartments.
 X Not a priority of the city at this time.
 Review and update policies that focus on the rehabilitation of existing housing rather than developing new housing.
 X

 Project Completed Ongoing Postponed Not Accomplished Comments Rehabilitate existing, structurally sound housing near downtown into senior housing.
 X The city does not plan to do this at this time.
 Work jointly with Warren County and try to establish joint GICH communities.
 X GICH committee will continue to work on the redevelopment plan.
-Warrenton will need to reapply to be GICH alumni.
 Begin holding credit counseling and/ or home buyer education workshops, as recommended in 2018 Housing Action Plan Update.
 X